-Results on ImageNet are shown in Tab.~\ref{tab_imagenet_results}.
-The inference speed difference between sequential and concurrent running is also shown in Fig.~\ref{latency_comp}.
-All experiments on ImageNet are conducted with mixed precision training~\cite{2018_AMP}.
-WRN-50-2 and WRN-50-3 are 2$\times$ and 3$\times$ wide as ResNet-50.

-The results on ImageNet validates our idea again --- \emph{the number of networks is a new dimension of effective model scaling}.
+Results on ImageNet are shown in Table~\ref{tab_imagenet_results}.
+All experiments on ImageNet are conducted with mixed precision~\cite{2018_AMP}.
+WRN-50-2 and WRN-50-3 are 2$\times$ and 3$\times$ wide as ResNet-50, respectively.
+The results on ImageNet validate our argument again --- Increasing the number, width, and depth of networks together is more efficient and effective than purely scaling one dimension of width, depth, and resolution.
 Specifically, EfficientNet-B7~(84.4\%, 66M, crop 600, wider, deeper) \vs EfficientNet-B6~(84.2\%, 43M, crop 528), WRN-50-3~(80.74\%, 135.0M) \vs WRN-50-2~(80.66\%, 68.9M), the former only produces 0.2\%$\uparrow$ and 0.08\%$\uparrow$ gain of accuracy, respectively.
-This shows that increasing width/depth can only yield little gain when the model is already very large, while it brings out an expensive extra cost.
-In contrast, increasing the number of networks rewards with much more satisfying improvement.
+However, the cost is nearly doubled.
+This shows that increasing width or depth can only yield little gain when the model is already very large, while it brings out an expensive extra cost.
+In contrast, increasing the number of networks rewards with much more tangible improvement.